A common complaint among the athletic/training community sounds like this:

 A yes, the scourge of the glute that won’t fire, but what does that statement actually mean?

 What they are really saying is this.
 They cannot sense or control their glute muscle.
 That is to say they cannot ‘feel’ it and they cannot contract it under full control nor more importantly, relax it under full control.
 Thomas Hanna PhD. the man who developed Hanna Somatic Education and author of the book Somatics, called this inability to sense or control a muscle fully; Sensory Motor Amnesia.
 SMA develops in response to stress (both acute and ongoing), trauma (falls, collisions etc), repetitive actions or through a lack of movement (too much sitting anyone?).
-When SMA presents in one side of the body such as in one of the glutes, it generally indicates that the person has a Trauma Reflex…
+When SMA presents in one side of the body such as in one of the glutes, it generally indicates that the person has what he called a Trauma Reflex…

 As a quick reminder, a Trauma Reflex creates an involuntary twisting and bending of one side of the trunk due to an accident, impact, fall or even surgery.
 Imagine the way your body twists when you try to move away from a tickle in the ribs for example, that would be a quite similar pattern.